harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 draft: true
 ---

 As a founder, an F list celebrity, a lite public figure, and someone who's usually *loud/visible* with what they are working on, I've been surprisingly quiet this year.
-Part of that is because this year sucks, the other part is that I've been super busy working on COVID-19 response.
-After 8 wild, exhausting, rewarding months doing the work, I've just finished my last obligation and so finally I can take a moment and tell you about this wild journey.
+Part of that is because this year sucks; the other part is that I've been super busy working on COVID-19 response.
+After 8 wild, exhausting, rewarding months doing the work, I've just finished my last obligation.
+So finally, I can take a moment and tell you about this wild journey.

-The journey started early 2020.
+The journey started in early 2020.
 I left PayPal in 2018 with the idea of figuring out what was next.
 I had spent 2019 working with a bunch of amazing people on all sorts of fun projects.
-This was all coming to fruition with a potential project that I hoped was going to turn into my new company.
-I was working with an amazing set of people to build an amazing thing.
+This was all coming to fruition with a potential project that I hoped would turn into my new company.
+I was working with a fantastic set of people to build a transformative.
+I was about to fly to Boston to meet up with my potential co-founders, and I decided I couldn't go due to COVID-19.
 Then the lockdown hit.
-I was about to fly to Boston to meet up with my potential co-founders and I decided I couldn't go due to COVID-19.
-I was scared and I had no idea what was going to happen.
+I was scared, and I had no idea what was going to happen.

 That was the beginning.

-I remember sitting in my basement and thinking "I am going to be in this basement forever.
+I remember sitting in my basement and thinking, "I am going to be in this basement forever.
 I better get into video games or something."
-I tried hard to distract myself through the usual ways: programming computers, trying to get into video games and talking to friends online.
+I tried hard to distract myself through the usual ways: programming computers, getting into video games, and talking to friends online.

 The talking to friends online became the number one activity in early 2020.
-Comiserating about the lockdown.
-Talking about how we were all potentially fucked, etc. The only thing that made me less scared was information.
-The information led to building out some communities that also wanted that info.
-The communities led to doing some interesting work and projects.
-Which lead to more information.
+Commiserating about the lockdown.
+Talking about how we were all potentially fucked, etc. The only thing that made me less scared was **information**.
+The need for information led to building out some communities of people who also wanted info.
+As the communities grew, they spawned projects.
+The projects led to exciting work.
+Which led to more information.
+Which built out new communities.
 Rinse repeat.

 I was suddenly full time on COVID-19 response.
-Completely accidently.
-Most of the work was done because it was easier to be busy try ing to help than to sit in my basement and be scared.
-The work largely touched on some core parts of my career: organzing teams, building out communities, executing on technology, writing things down and working with amazing people.
-It was also work.
-It was hard, fun and took a lot of time and energy.
+Completely accidentally.
+Most of the work was done because it was easier to be busy trying to help with COVID-19 response than to be frightened while sitting in my basement.
+It was a coping mechanism.

+The work mainly touched on some core parts of my career: organizing teams, building out communities, executing on technology, writing things down, and working with amazing people.
+It was full-time work.
+It was challenging, fun, and took a lot of time and energy.

 It was during this time that friends would ask me what I was up to.
 I never had the right answer.
 I would start down this wandering narrative that didn't make any sense and seemed unreal.
 To make that answer easy, I created a quick list.
-It was originally a github gist and had a list of everything I was doing.
-I would just send it via text and say "Yea.
+It was initially a [github gist](https://gist.github.com/harperreed/ccafaecebc63b6ce96e5b64dbd1660cd) and had a list of everything I was actively doing.
+I would just send it via text and say, "Yea.
 I have been busy.
 Let me know if you want to get involved."
 It did the trick.

 As the list grew, I started to recognize that this was a rather expansive list of things.
-I also realized that I wanted to tell the story a bit more than just sending an ordered list to friensds.
+I also realized that I wanted to tell the story a bit more than just sending an ordered list to friends.

 So here we are.
 This is what I have been up to.